LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 LaMonte Wade Jr At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 14th, and he is 101st in the league in slugging.
+- Among qualified hitters, he ranks 94th in batting average, while his on-base percentage ranks 16th and he is 105th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.